 New research from the University of St. Andrews in Scotland proves that your mother was right when she told you to “forgive and forget.”
-A new study released on May 13, 2014 has revealed that people are better at suppressing items of information associated with memories for wrongs they have already forgiven than for offenses that are still unforgiven.
+A new study released on May 13, 2014 has revealed that people are better at suppressing items of information associated with memories for wrongs they have already forgiven than for offences that are still unforgiven.
+So when it comes to forgetting painful memories and moving on, forgiveness is paramount in separating or divorcing couples.

 The study suggests that forgiving is the key to forgetting painful memories and moving on with your life – which is of paramount importance for individuals experiencing separation and divorce.